A Beginner’s Guide to Rainbow Shark Care

 Rainbow sharks also has an albino version that has identical red fins as the normal one but has a white or cream body rather than the usual grey or black one.

-Coupled with the bright red fins, the light-colored body of the albino rainbow shark makes for an interesting combination due to which the fish is highly sought-after.
+Coupled with the bright red fins, the light-colored body of this fish makes for an interesting combination due to which the fish is highly sought-after.

 Albino Rainbow Shark